This is the third of the Scrapboard articles on strategy, complimenting that on counter-guerilla conflict and military vehicles.

 Interdiction missions can be performed by both fighter aircraft, attack aircraft and bombers.
 Which are used will depend on various factors such as availability and distance to the target.
 Absence of friendly forces and non-combatants in close proximity allows the use of relatively heavy bomb loads.
 Against a convoy or overnight encampment bombing can prove to be very effective.

-Air strikes can be employed very effectively against forces that have been located by ground forces but not yet engaged.
+Air-strikes can be employed very effectively against forces that have been located by ground forces but not yet engaged.
 An example of this may be an armoured unit causing the enemy to occupy a hasty defensive position on a hilltop.
-Instead of engaging immediately the commander calls for an air strike on the position.
-When employed correctly such an Airstike can have a useful shock effect on the enemy that can be exploited by the nearby ground forces.
-Potentially such a strategy can eliminate the enemy with minimal losses to the ground troops.
+Instead of engaging immediately the commander calls for an air-strike on the position.
+When employed correctly such an air-stike can have a useful shock effect on the enemy that can be exploited by the nearby ground forces.
+Potentially such a strategy can eliminate the enemy with minimal losses to one’s own ground troops.
 Such a scenario is time dependent, however.
-If the air strike is delayed too long the enemy will have had time to dig in, making bombing less effective and ground assault more difficult.
+If the air-strike is delayed too long the enemy will have had time to dig in, making bombing less effective and ground assault more difficult.

-Reconnaissance and Surveillance covers a very broad range of capabilities and several different types of platform will be needed.
+Intelligence, reconnaissance and surveillance (ISR) covers a very broad range of capabilities and several different types of platform will be needed.
 The current vogue is for RPVs and UAVs.
 Whether these are the wave of the future or a dead end remains to be seen since these systems are potentially vulnerable to electronic countermeasures.

 Aerostats and airships offer several advantages as surveillance platforms.
 The former are being used by Israel.